PROJECT: Analysing the competitiveness and co-benefits of Peru’s PlanCC

 Peru is developing a national climate change mitigation plan, called the Planning for Climate Change Project (PlanCC).
 Based on the Mitigation Action Plans Scenarios (MAPS) methodology, it aims to contribute to sustainable development through a long-term transition into a low-carbon and climate-resilient economy.

 Research can help inform the robustness of national climate compatible development plans.
-The overall objective of this project is to make a sound case for low carbon development that would help increase the ambition of the Peruvian Intended Nationally Determined Contribution (INDC).
-The aim is to increase knowledge about low carbon economies and climate compatible development — by demonstrating the benefits and potential derived from decoupling economic growth from emissions and environmental degradation.
+The overall objective of this project was to make a sound case for low carbon development that would help increase the ambition of the Peruvian Intended Nationally Determined Contribution (INDC).
+The aim was to increase knowledge about low carbon economies and climate compatible development — by demonstrating the benefits and potential derived from decoupling economic growth from emissions and environmental degradation.

 In July 2014, the results of PlanCC Phase I, which included 77 mitigation actions, were delivered to PlanCC’s high-level steering committee.
 These measures served as an input to enable the country to reduce its emissions on six sectors: energy, transport, industrial processes, agriculture, forestry and waste.
-Nonetheless, the government will need to develop further evidence-based information in order to decide which of these measures are viable for implementation.
+Nonetheless, the government needed to develop further evidence-based information in order to decide which of these measures are viable for implementation.

-Based on this need, the objective of this study is to better inform Peru’s national low-carbon development planning through an analysis of a set of measures proposed by PlanCC on the energy, waste, and forestry sectors, and the quantification of their co-benefits.
+Based on this need, the objective of this study was to better inform Peru’s national low-carbon development planning through an analysis of a set of measures proposed by PlanCC on the energy, waste, and forestry sectors, and the quantification of their co-benefits.